Month-End Close

 Step 2: Run reconciliations

-Section titled “Step 2: Run reconciliations”/reconciliation — Here's our bank statement and GL cash account for February [upload both files].
+Section titled “Step 2: Run reconciliations”/finance:reconciliation — Here's our bank statement and GL cash account for February [upload both files].
 Match transactions, flag any discrepancies over $100, and produce a reconciliation summary.Claude matches transactions, identifies unmatched items, and produces a formatted reconciliation.
 Review and resolve discrepancies.

 Repeat for each account that needs reconciliation: